kluless13/fishtally/README.md

    After running the command, the tool will process the video and output the results to the path specified in `--target_video`.
 Check this file to view the results of the fish counting process based on the specified class ID.

-## Conclusion

-This toolset provides a versatile way to analyze video data for fish detection and counting.
-Ensure you have the correct model weights and video file format for optimal performance.

----

-This README should guide the users effectively through the process of using both scripts.
-Make sure to include any additional specific setup or dependency instructions if needed.

 ### Notes

 - Ensure that the paths to the model weights and videos are correct.